rjhoppe/homelab-ez/glances/index.md

 Glances is a cross-platform system monitoring tool that presents a large amount of information in a minimal amount of space.
 It can be accessed via a terminal-based interface or a web UI.
 It's highly valuable in a homelab for getting a quick, comprehensive overview of your server's resource usage (CPU, memory, disk, network, etc.) in real-time.

-## Notes

-A place for notes about the glances service.

 ## Docker Compose Configuration

 This is the configuration for the `glances` service.